nishankkoul/Ollama-App/README.md

 ## Task 6: GitHub Actions CI/CD Pipeline

 Creating a GitHub Actions CI/CD pipeline for this project involves automating the build, test, and deployment processes directly from the GitHub repository.
-By leveraging GitHub Actions, we will create workflows that automatically trigger on code changes, ensuring your application is always up-to-date and tested before deployment.
+By leveraging GitHub Actions, we will create workflows that automatically trigger code changes, ensuring your application is always up-to-date and tested before deployment.

 The workflow is triggered by pushes and pull requests to the "Main" branch.
 The job runs on the latest Ubuntu environment and consists of several steps.
 First, it checks out the code from the repository.
 Next, it sets up Docker Buildx, logs into DockerHub using stored secrets, and builds and pushes a Docker image to DockerHub.
 It then installs kubectl for Kubernetes management and configures AWS CLI with the necessary credentials to interact with AWS services.
-The kubeconfig is updated to connect to the specified EKS cluster, and finally, the workflow deploys the application to the EKS cluster by applying the Kubernetes deployment, service, and HPA configuration files.
+The kubeconfig is updated to connect to the specified EKS cluster.
+Finally, the workflow deploys the application to the EKS cluster by applying the Kubernetes deployment, service, and HPA configuration files.
 This streamlined process ensures the application is continuously integrated and deployed, facilitating efficient and reliable updates.

 Storing the secrets here:
 ```